ardimirzaei/ispw2022-abm-workshop/_episodes/02-intro_abm.md

 - "What are agent-based models?"
 objectives:
 - "Describe the features of an agent-based model"
+- "Describe the steps for development of an agent-based model "
 keypoints:
 - "ABM's have been used in a wide variety of disciplines, yet their are limited applications in Pharmacy."
 - "Steps: Hypothesis Specification -> Model Development -> Model Validation"